awsmug/torro-forms/README.txt

 == Description ==

-Drag & drop your survey with the awesome Questions plugin and export results in a CSV file.
+Drag & drop your survey with the Questions plugin and export results as CSV.

 **Question Types**